RayBB/openlibrary-docs/Developer-Resources/Writing-Bots.md

   * repair if possible
   * delete if junk data

+## Titles varied _only_ by punctuation or whitespace [E, W] (where author is the same)
+  * remove trailing ".", ":", ";"
+  * reduce whitespaces to single sp
+  * when one version has a single sp and another has no sp, change latter to single sp (e.g. Hitchhiker's guide --> Hitch hiker's guide)
+  * when one version has embedded punctuation and another does not, change latter to match former (e.g. Hitch hikers guide --> Hitch-hiker's guide)

 ## Name Order [A]
   The Open Library convention is natural name order as opposed to "Last, First" Is everyone happy with this standard?
 How should titles be handled? e.g. Sir , Lord, Lady, Mrs. There seems to be variation in the data for this style of name.